G-Node/nix/docs/tagging.md

-# Tagging points and regionsq
+# Tagging points and regions

 The *DataArray*s store data, but this is not all that is needed to store scientific data.
 We may want to highlight points or regions in